Carter Langley

-Carter Langley (born 2004 or 2005) is an American professional stock car racing driver who previously competed in the zMAX CARS Tour from 2021 to 2023.
+Carter Langley (born 2004 or 2005) is an American professional stock car racing driver who competes in the zMAX CARS Tour, driving the No. 77 for LSH Racing.
+He had previously competed in the series from 2021 to 2023.

 Langley has also competed in series such as the Virginia Late Model Triple Crown Series, the Carolina Pro Late Model Series, the Southeast Limited Late Model Series, and the NASCAR Weekly Series, and is a former track champion at South Boston Speedway.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)